 The above plot tells us about how the tumor is growing inside the body and with the help of the algorithm there is no chance of missing out on reading a tumor as a normal cell.

 Many research-oriented entities encourage the healthcare industry to move forward to this approach as early detection of cancer can save many lives.
-Leveraging Deep Learning in Oncology and skin escalate the chances to find a cure for cancer.
+Leveraging Deep Learning in Oncology and skin escalates the chances to find a cure for cancer.

 The data collected from the patients that visit the doctors can help in generating constructive feedback for the future generation.
 Machine Learning powered churn analysis gives us the information on whether or not the patient will return to the same hospital for any kind of treatment in the future.
-Using the historical data of the patients, we can predict the at-risk patients, who may not return to the same hospital for any future treatments, by assigning them with a churn ratio and find any opportunities to bring them back in future.
+Using the historical data of the patients, we can predict the at-risk patients, who may not return to the same hospital for any future treatments, by assigning them with a churn ratio and finding any opportunities to bring them back in the future.
 Customer lifetime value is the benefit that the hospital makes from one particular individual.

-The orthodox procedure that we follow in the medical field is that a patient describing his symptoms to the doctor and the doctor prescribing him the necessary medications to feel better.
-But what if the patient instructs the doctor what to do?
-In simpler words, if there is a common flu that is to be treated for a group of people instead of using a similar vaccine to all the patients we try to personalize it with respect to each individual and make a vaccine that fits them the best.
-We can collect personal information of the patient and with the help of machine learning, we can customize the health outcomes.
+The orthodox procedure that we follow in the medical field is that a patient describing his symptoms to the doctor and the doctor prescribes him the necessary medications to feel better.
+But what if the patient instructs the doctor on what to do?
+In simpler words, if there is a common flu that is to be treated for a group of people instead of using a similar vaccine for all the patients we try to personalize it with respect to each individual and make a vaccine that fits them the best.
+We can collect personal information from the patient and with the help of machine learning, we can customize the health outcomes.
 This will benefit us with a recommended treatment that we need to opt for a particular patient.
 This method improves wellness and adherence.

 Discover new trends/anomalies

 Machine learning is leveraged when a computer has been taught to recognize patterns by providing it with data and an algorithm to help understand that data.
 This procedure of learning from the data is called training and the output that we achieve is the model.
 These techniques follow a set of rules using vast amounts of computing power.
 The models used in machine learning are classification, clustering, and regression.
-The purpose of classification is to determine a label to the given data.
+The purpose of classification is to determine a label for the given data.
 Whereas clustering is used when a whole bunch of data is provided to us but we don’t have a determined outcome which means that the given data is unlabelled.
 In this step, we check for distinctive patterns in the data.
 Regression data is created when we want to find a number in our case to check whether or not a person with a chronic disease will return to the hospital.

 Whilst performing these steps on the data we come across anomalies.
 The researcher must be able to identify and utilize relevant data to increase the reliability of the results.
 Using statistical techniques we handle fraud waste and unnecessary patterns in diverse clinical operations.
 After detecting the major trauma events we need to process this unstructured data and make sure that such outliers do not affect our model in a negative manner.
 Several data mining and statistical techniques help to tackle trends namely residual analysis and outlier analysis.